 Founded in the wake of the 1994 Northridge Earthquake, ENLA has become a model of how CBOs can network in order to better cooperate and assist one another during and following emergencies and disasters.
 As a result of this cooperation, communities in need will be served quickly and more effectively.

-Our impact is felt daily across the Los Angeles metropolitan area.
+Our impact is felt daily across the Los Angeles metropolitan County.
 Whether it is food distribution, earthquake preparedness, wildfire recovery, or responding to global pandemics, you will see the hard work of our members and our volunteers reflected in the communities we serve.

 Preparing today helps individuals, families, communities, and businesses recover from disaster more quickly.
 Ensure that your family, workplace, house of worship, school, and neighborhood have discussed possible hazards.